Revelstoke roads and conditions - Revelstoke Review

 Weather report from Environment Canada for Revelstoke area:

-Today: Periods of snow.
-Amount 2 cm.
-High plus 1.
-UV index 1 or low.
+Today: Mainly cloudy with 30 percent chance of flurries.
+High plus 2.
+UV index 3 or moderate.

 Revelstoke Mountain Resort report: